Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ![img](assets/snowsql_success.png)

 ### Example Line Items
-As part of the labs, we will monitor specific line item records.
+As part of the quickstart, we will monitor specific line item records.
 1. Login to your Snowflake account and open a worksheet.
 2. Copy and paste this query into a worksheet.
 ``` sql